Epinova/Epinova.InRiverConnector/README.md

 Episerver has no need to maintain these values.

 Caution: If updating a value that's already in use, this will no longer be updated automatically.
 Might be re-added in a fundamentally different way later on.

+TODO: As of now there's a TODO to update all Episerver entities whenever a CVL value updates.
+This should usually not be a common case though, so I won't prioritize it quite yet.

 ## Config changes